bcgov/bcbb-gitops-docs/docs/04-gitops.md

 ### RocketChat

-An conversation with a member of the platform team was had and they will be looking into adding this functionality.
+A conversation with a member of the platform team was had and they will be looking into adding this functionality.

 ![Argo CD Vault Plugin](assets/images/rocketchat-argo-vault-plugin.png)

 ## Deployment

-Despite all of the caveats above a baseline proof of concept of launcing a Drupal site using Argo CD was successful.
+Despite the caveats above a baseline proof of concept of launching a Drupal site using Argo CD was successful.

-To minimize complexity of pulling from Artifactory etc and to just confirm everything was working correctly such as shared file mounts the `site-wxt` containers were used since they are already public.
+To minimize the complexity of pulling from Artifactory etc and to just confirm everything was working correctly such as shared file mounts the `site-wxt` containers were used since they are already public.

 The following site was installed and confirmed to be working.